 I am truly honored to be asked to be the Program Director by State Deputy Matt Richardson.
 Being a Knight since 1995, I have served as Chancellor, Deputy Grand Knight, and Grand Knight of Council #1793 Norfolk, as well as the Pro-Life Director for many years.
-On the State level, my wife, Mary Jo, and I served as Directors of Culture of Life Foundation for 5 years and I have been Assistant Program Director for one year.
+On the State level, my wife, Mary Jo, and I previously served as Directors of Culture of Life Foundation, and I have been Assistant Program Director.

 We are members of Sacred Heart Parish in Norfolk, NE where I serve as an EMHC, Perpetual Adoration and help lead the Scriptural Rosary before Mass on Sunday.
-I work for the City of Norfolk, in the Water Division, and Mary Jo is a Project Management Assistant for Beckenhauer Construction.
-We have been married for 32+ years.
-We have four sons.
+I work for the City of

+Norfolk, in the Water Division, and Mary Jo is a Project Management Assistant for Beckenhauer Construction.
+We were married in 1989 and have four sons.
 The oldest son, Tyler, is in the Navy.
-He and his wife Giselle and son Nathaniel live in San Diego and is assigned to the USS Teddy Roosevelt.
-Spencer lives in Lincoln and is employed as a pharmacy technician.
+He and his wife Giselle and son Nathaniel are assigned to the USS Teddy Roosevelt.
+Spencer lives in Lincoln and is employed at RelyCare Pharmacy.
 Logan lives in Omaha and is employed at Midwest Laboratories.
-Austin is employed by Fed-Ex and Norfolk 7 Theater.
+Austin is employed by Fed-Ex in Norfolk.